lawrencewoodman/rulehunter/README.md

 Licence
 -------
-rulehuntersrv - A server to find rules in data based on user specified goals Copyright (C) 2016 [vLife Systems Ltd](http://vlifesystems.com)
+Rulehuntersrv - A server to find rules in data based on user specified goals

+Copyright (C) 2016 [vLife Systems Ltd](http://vlifesystems.com)

 This program is free software: you can redistribute it and/or modify